 - Leprechaun Dip: Make an edamame dip that is not only green, but also contains protein, vitamins and minerals.
 Puree steamed and shelled edamame with olive oil, lime juice and cilantro.
-Serve with crisp green vegetables, such as cucumber slices or snap peas.
+Serve with crisp green vegetables, such as cucumber slices, green bell pepper or snap peas.

 - Shamrocks: Cut green bell peppers crosswise near the pointed end to make Shamrock-shaped slices.
 Or, make "Shamrock Mini Pizzas" by spreading pizza sauce and cheese over split English muffins.
 Place one bell pepper slice on each mini pizza, and bake until the cheese melts.